BlueMorning/MusicStore_app_with_Ruby_Sinatra_plsql/README.md

 ## Technical stack

 - Frontend : HTML 5 + CSS 3
-- Backend : Ruby with the Sinatra MVC freamework
+- Backend : Ruby with the Sinatra MVC framework
 - Data persistence : PL/SQL database

 ## At a glance